bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

-Increases the chance that connected servers will move to other parts of the darknet, by overloading the connections between them and the current server.
-It does not affect the current server, only nearby ones.
+Increases the chance that target connected server will move to other parts of the darknet, by overloading the connections between it and the current server.
+Cannot target the current server.
 Must be run from a darknet server.

-Effect scales with threads.
+Effect scales with threads and charisma level.

 </td></tr>